phaneendrababuP/hiresync-e2e/README.md

 # hiresync-e2e

-Playwright + TypeScript test suite for hiresync.
+Playwright + TypeScript test suite for a candidate screening and hiring platform.
 Covers the candidate hiring pipeline, NLP scoring features, and the REST API layer.

 Started this as a set of standalone spec files and gradually pulled shared logic into